A Personal Package Archive (PPA) is a special software repository for

 Step 5.c Add PPA Repositories

-Add PPA repositories using usual/usr/bin/add-apt-repository
+Add PPA repositories using usual/usr/bin/add-apt-repositoryadd-apt-repository ppa:upubuntu-com/chat apt-get update

 Step 5.d Install something (i.e.Skype?)